ReginaNuzzo/academic-kickstart/content/home/skills.md

 icon = "assistive-listening-systems"
 icon-pack = "fab"
 name = "Bionic Human"
 description = "I use a cochlear implant, which I affectionately named 'Tiny Brain Computer,' (Tiny for short).
 Without it, I'm deaf.
 I got the implant as an adult, after I'd already been missing a sizeable chunk of my hearing since birth.
-My brain has had to learn to hear many sounds for the first time.
+My brain has had to learn how to hear many sounds for the first time.
 Adult neuroplasticity is amazing."

 +++